aniket2468/OrderMunch/README.md

 ## A CRUD website - food delivery system.

-## Made using HTML, CSS, JavaScript, Bootstrap, PHP and MySQL
+## Website using HTML, CSS, JavaScript, Bootstrap, PHP and MySQL

 ### - Both Restaurents and Customers can sign up and login.